 Any Foreign Service Specialist hired after October 1, 2013, who demonstrates FSI-tested Arabic language ability, will receive a one-time recruitment bonus.

 Initial Salary, Salary Increases and Tenure:

-Foreign Service Health Practitioners compete for promotion annually with others in their specialty up to the level of Senior Foreign Service.
-The Foreign Service Career candidate will become eligible for tenure after a minimum of three years of service.
+Foreign Service Medical Providers compete for promotion annually with others in their specialty up to the level of Senior Foreign Service.
+The Foreign Service career candidate will become eligible for tenure after a minimum of three years of service.